silnrsi/sldr/doc/sil_namespace.md

 Fallback between fonts is a little complicated.
 If a description includes a font for a particular type, e.g. heading, then all heading fonts from the parent are ignored.
 Thus a local font disables all inheritance of fonts of the same type.
 In addition, for the particular case of the default type, if a description includes a font for type default, all fonts from the parent for all types, are ignores.
 Thus a local default font disables inheritance of all fonts.

+There is also a need to give a prioritised preference for each type.
+Since normalising an LDML file reorders the sil:font elements, systems cannot rely on the element order to set the priority.
+To overcome this we allow the prirority to be set with the type by appending "=_priority_" to the type.
+Thus a types attribute might be `ui=10 default=0` indicating that the font is a preferable font for ui use and a less preferable font for general or default use.
+If a type has no priority set, it is given a default value of 1.

-The urls reference font resources either as .ttf or .woff files and are stored in preferential order.
+The urls reference font resources either as .ttf or .woff files and are stored in preferential order unless overridden by a type's priority.

 |                |                                        |
 |----------------|----------------------------------------|